 In keeping with the importance of proper medication management, staff members who assist with medication receive specialized training.
 Specifically:

-- In a community licensed for 15 or fewer persons, employees must complete 10 hours of initial training within the first two weeks of employment and pass a test of the required subjects.
+- In a community licensed for 15 or fewer persons, employees must complete 10 hours of initial training, of which 6 hours must consist of hands-on shadowing, within the first two weeks of employment and pass a test of the required subjects.

 In addition, employees must receive 8 hours of in-service training on medication-related issues in each succeeding 12-month period.